Real Orientations of Lubin-Tate Spectra: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Jun-Hou Fung, Nitu Kitchloo, Guchuan Li, Vitaly Lorman, Lennart Meier, Denis Nardin, Eric Peterson, Doug Ravenel, David B Rush, Jay Shah, Guozhen Wang, Zhouli Xu, and Allen Yuan for helpful conversations.
 We also thank Hood Chatham for his comprehensive and easy to use spectral sequence package, which produced all of our diagrams.
-Lastly, and most importantly, both authors owe tremendous debts to Mike Hopkins, their PhD advisor, and to Mike Hill, both of whom offered crucial guidance at various stages of the project.
+Lastly, and most importantly, we owe tremendous debts to Mike Hopkins and Mike Hill, both of whom offered crucial guidance at various stages of the project.
 The first author's work was supported by an NSF GRFP fellowship under Grant DGE-$1144152$.